e2jk/emilien.klein.st/pages/index.rst

 .. description: Emilien Klein's personal site
 .. type: text

 Hi, my name is Emilien Klein, I live in 's-Hertogenbosch, The Netherlands.
-Read more :doc:`about me <about-me>`, check out :doc:`what I'm doing now <now>`, or visit my two companies' websites:
+Read more :doc:`about me <about-me>`, check out :doc:`what I'm doing now <now>`, or visit the websites of my companies and products:

 * `Zorg Piloot <https://zorgpiloot.nl/>`_: Hospital Information System project leader services for implementation and conversions
 * `Mental Martial Arts <https://mentalmartialarts.nl/>`_: Productivity coaching based on the Getting Things Done®, Total Workday Control® and Pomodoro® techniques
+* `EmailMerge.cc <https://EmailMerge.cc>`_: Send emails from Excel with CC and BCC

 Have a look around!